lotspaih/lotspaih/README.md

 # Mark Lotspaih

-A continuously learning IT project manager and systems administrator focused on project agility, process automation, technical documentation, and educational technology that supports students and teachers.
+A continuously learning IT project manager and systems administrator focused on project agility, process automation, technical documentation, and educational technology that positively impacts students and teachers.

 #### Languages and Tools I Use Most Often: